iiljina/iiljina.github.io/_jobs/plantage.md

 where: Amsterdam
 type: customer_service
 ---
-Recommended the best Amsterdam places to the clients, helped with the requests and solved problems;
-Took care of the reservations
+Recommended the best places in Amsterdam to the clients, helped with the requests and solved problems, took care of the reservations

 ### I have learned to: